-The deadline to register to vote for the November 2020 general election has passed.
-Those who are not already registered in the state of Florida are not eligible to vote in the November 3rd presidential election.
-If you are unsure of your registration status, click the “Check Registration” button to be redirected to the state’s Voter Status Lookup tool:
+Do you need to check your voter registration status?
+If you are unsure of your registration status, click the “Check Registration” button below to be redirected to the state’s Voter Status Lookup tool:

-Voting-by-mail allows any registered Hernando County voter to request a ballot from the Supervisor of Elections to be mailed to an address of their choosing – no excuse or reason is needed.
+Voting-by-mail allows any registered Hernando County voter to request a ballot from the Supervisor of Elections to be mailed to an address of their choosing.
 Requesting a ballot is risk-free: you can still vote in person if you choose.
 Vote-by-mail ballots do not have to be mailed, either: there are many convenient ways to return your ballot!
 Vote-by-mail has many other benefits which make it a great choice for seniors, parents, and working people:

 - You can safely vote from home.

 - You have more time to review your ballot and make informed decisions.

 - You are not restricted by polling hours.

 - You’re insured against unexpected illnesses or emergencies upsetting your plan to vote.